lucho1/CronosEngine/docs/README.md

 Of course, you can also change the light color from there.

 **Warning:** Be careful.
 Cronos Engine won't support more than 20 spotlights, more than 20 pointlight or more than 8 directional lights at a time.
 If you try to create more, the shaders will active their assertion system and lights will blink in different colors on purpose.
 Delete the excess of lights to fix it.
-This will improve in the future, when my head learn about SSBOs to pass as many uniforms as I want :D
+This will improve in the future.

 ### Filesystem
 We have also implemented a whole Filesystem in Cronos.
 It features, among others, asset browser, folder and files creation and modification (name, path...), open files in explorer, carefully designed icons, asset viewer, drag & drop, shaders edition (with a text editor) and support for .jpg, .jpeg, .png, .dds & .tga textures.